bakito/batch-job-controller/README.md

 ### Create k8s Events from job pod
 k8s Event can be created from each job pod by calling the event endpoint.

+The 'reason' should be short and unique; it must be in UpperCamelCase format (starting with a capital letter).

 Simple Message:
 ```json